Comparing Bootcamps vs. Degrees

 Available funding methods include grants, scholarships, and public and private loans.
 Other options to fund a degree include the work-study program, employer assistance, and college payment plans.

-Students may encounter other options for paying for bootcamps than degree-seekers, including upfront payment, private loans, and deferred tuition.
+Students may find other options for paying for bootcamps, including upfront payment, private loans, and deferred tuition.
 Learners can also find grants, scholarships, and income-share agreements to fund bootcamps.

-While there may be other financing options for coding bootcamps, participants typically cannot use federal financial aid to pay for these programs.
+While there may be other financing options for coding bootcamps, participants often cannot use federal financial aid to pay for these programs.

 Coding Bootcamp vs. Degree: During the Program